 Many conflict resolution mechanisms are being implemented from the secular and religious dimensions.
 From the temporal dimension are the normal litigations in conventional courts between husbands and wives, which relate to outright divorce, seeking custody of the children, or seeking the right of inheritance by both parties.
 There are also the customary courts of the jurisdiction whose responsibilities are to resolve the family dispute or any matter like stealing, corruption, assault, fighting, and breach of peace, among others.
-There are also Sharī a Panels operated in some States in Nigeria, such as Oyo, Lagos, and Osun.
-Panels operated in this
+There are also Sharīʿa Panels operated in some States in Nigeria, such as Oyo, Lagos, and Osun.
+The specific role of the Sharīʿa Panel in this